juliosouto/mesh_chat/README.md

 - Send and receive messages via the console.
 - Decentralized Mesh-based architecture, where each node can directly communicate with others without the need for central servers.
 - Automatic connection between nodes over the LAN.
-- Messages are encrypted and decrypted using Asymmetric encryption (RSA).
+- Messages are encrypted and decrypted using asymmetric encryption (RSA).

 ## Roadmap
 - Send messages through other nodes safely.